bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### AWS Artifact

+* Artifacts is about why an enterprise should trust AWS
-You can access AWS artifacts to download the files to prove you meet the compliance.
+* You can access AWS artifacts to download the files to prove you meet the compliance.

 Steps to get the files from an artifact: